-Our specialists provide both individuals and professionals with expert community care legal advice and assistance in relation to a wide range of education, health, social care and mental capacity law matters.
+Our community care solicitors provide both individuals and professionals with expert community care legal advice and assistance in relation to a wide range of education, health, social care and mental capacity law matters.

 Examples of the types of issues we can assist with include: